 4. Coffee grounds

-Did you know you can use coffee grounds to clean furniture?
-And that coffee grounds are good for plants?
-Well, you can also use some residue from your coffee maker to deter these pests – but not in the way you might initially expect.
+You can also use some leftover grounds from your coffee maker to deter these pests – but not in the way you might initially expect.
 Cockroaches are attracted to the aroma of ground coffee – meaning it can create the perfect trap.

-‘Put the grounds in small paper cups and place those cups in water-filled jars, then place the jar against walls or baseboards where you’ve seen bugs,’ she instructs.
+‘First, put the grounds in small paper cups.
+Then, place those cups in water-filled jars, then place the jar against walls or baseboards where you’ve seen bugs,’ Natasha instructs.
 The scent will lure the pests into the trap where they are unable to escape, so you can dispose of the contents the following day.

 5. Lemon juice